npasson/fractiontype/README.md

 from `0.00000000000000000010842022`
 to `9223372036854775807`

-For a documentation of public functions see <http://www.npasson.com/fractiontype>.
+For a documentation see <http://www.npasson.com/fractiontype>.

 ## License